MicrosoftDocs/azure-docs/includes/dns-add-record-ps-include.md

 ### Create an SRV record set with a single record

-If you are creating an SRV record in root of zone, just specify *_service* and *_protocol* in the record name.
-There is no need to also include ‘.@’ in the record name.
+If you are creating an SRV record in the root of a zone, simply specify *_service* and *_protocol* in the record name.
+There is no need to include ‘.@’ in the record name.

 	$rs = New-AzureRmDnsRecordSet -Name "_sip._tls" -RecordType SRV -Ttl 60 -ZoneName contoso.com -ResourceGroupName MyAzureResourceGroup
 	Add-AzureRmDnsRecordConfig -RecordSet $rs –Priority 0 –Weight 5 –Port 8080 –Target "sip.contoso.com"